Corina Apostol

-Dr. Corina L. Apostol is an art curator and writer from Constanța, Romania.
-Having been a curator at Tallinn Art Hall since 2019, she is the curator of the Estonian pavilion at the 59th Venice Biennale held in 2022.
-Her work has been recognised with nominations for the 2015 Fondation Prince Pierre de Monaco Prize, the 2016 Kandinsky Prize, and the 2020 Sergey Kuryokhin Award.
+Dr. Corina L. Apostol is an art curator, educator and writer from Constanța, Romania, currently based in Amsterdam, The Netherlands.
+Since 2023 she serves as Assistant Professor of Social Practice in Contemporary Art and Culture at the University of Amsterdam.
+Between 2019 and 2023 she was a curator at the Tallinn Art Hall.
+In 2022 she was appointed the curator of the Estonian pavilion at the 59th Venice Biennale held in the Dutch pavilion.
+Her work has been recognised with nominations for the 2015 Fondation Prince Pierre de Monaco Prize, the 2016 Kandinsky Prize, the 2020 Sergey Kuryokhin Award and the 2022 Igor Zabel Award.

 Education

 Corina Apostol received a Bachelor of Art major in Art History, History and minor in Visual Studies at the Duke University.
 She obtained a Master's degree and a Ph.D. in Art History at Rutgers University.
+Apostol is a polyglot, and speaks Romanian, English, French, Dutch, German, Spanish and Russian, to various degrees.

 Career

-Apostol is a curator at the Tallinn Art Hall.
-She is the cofounder of the activist publishing collective ArtLeaks.
+Apostol served as a curator at the Tallinn Art Hall (2019-2023) and guest lecturer at the Art Academy of Latvia (2021-2023).
+Since 2010, she is the cofounder of the activist publishing collective ArtLeaks and editor-in-chief of the ArtLeaks Gazette.
 Between 2010 and 2017 she was the Norton Dodge Curatorial Fellow at the Zimmerli Art Museum at Rutgers University, researching and exhibiting The Norton and Nancy Dodge Collection of Soviet Nonconformist Art.
-She contributed to the 2014 book Truth is Concrete: A Handbook for Artistic Strategies in Real Politics, edited by Anne Faucheret and Florian Malzacher.
+In 2013 she opened the exhibition "Leningra'd Perestroika: Crosscurents in Photography, Video and Music" highlighting the unique photographic, video, and musical innovations that shaped the Leningrad (now known as St. Petersburg) unofficial art culture during the period of glasnost and perestroika.

+In 2010, she co-founded ArtLeaks, together with an international group of artists, writers, curators and activists, a platform that draws attention to cases involving politically active cultural workers and associated campaigns.
+Artleaks seeks to create a strong network of art whistleblowers to support and protect arts workers.
+Based on her experiences with ArtLeaks, she contributed to the book Truth Is Concrete Handbook, and for an activism that Truth is Concrete: A Handbook for Artistic Strategies in Real Politics and to the exhibition "Publishing Against the Grain," (2017-2023)] organized by ICI.